Invasion of Yugoslavia: Armistice and surrender

 Some scholars have proposed a number of theories for the Royal Yugoslav Army's sudden collapse, including poor training and equipment, generals eager to secure a quick cessation of hostilities, and a sizeable Croatian, Slovenian and German fifth column.
 Others state that the fifth column had little effect on the ultimate outcome of the invasion.
 According to Tomasevich, the insistence of the Yugoslav Army on defending all the borders assured its failure from the start.
-After the surrender, Yugoslavia was subsequently divided amongst Germany, Hungary, Italy and Bulgaria.
-Germany took control of most of Serbia.
-While Ante Pavelić, leader of the fascist Ustaše, declared an Independent State of Croatia before the invasion was even over, Croatia was actually under the joint control of Germany and Italy.

 Historian Aleksa Djilas states that Croatian desertion is overplayed, as many Croatian units actively fought the Germans and most Croatian officers "remained loyal until 10 April when the NDH was proclaimed" which brought an end to Yugoslavia and in turn, their loyalty to the government.
 He adds that the army simply reflected the weak Yugoslav political system and the main reasons for the defeat were the lack of leadership, the army's subpar equipment and outdated tactical and strategical techniques.

 Many Serbian nationalists blamed the loss on "fifth columnist" Croats who stood to gain from Italian and German rule, ignoring the primary failure of the Yugoslav Army and its almost entirely Serbian leadership.
 Many Croatian nationalists blamed Belgrade politicians and the inadequacy of the Serbian-dominated army.

 Aftermath

+After the surrender, Yugoslavia was subsequently divided amongst Germany, Hungary, Italy and Bulgaria.
+Germany took control of most of Serbia.
+While Ante Pavelić, leader of the fascist Ustaše, proclaimed the establishment of the NDH before the invasion was even over, Croatia was actually under the joint control of Germany and Italy.